sderohan/codingbat-go/README.md

 Questions are available to practice in main branch.

-Follow the below simple Steps
+Follow the below simple steps
 1) Clone the repo
-2) Change to the directory for which topic you wish to solve the problem
+2) Change to the directory for which topic you wish to solve the problems
 3) Read the question written in comments section and complete the function
 4) Run the go test command or go test <function-name> to check if test cases are passing
-5) continue for the rest of the programs
+5) Continue for the rest of the programs

 If you got stuck check the solution for the same in the solution branch.